 It is always after a few weeks and many washes that names in jumpers become trickier to read or are washed off.
 Please check that names in all jumpers (including PE) are clearly named.
 Thank you.

 Thank you so much for the WOW notes we have received so far this year.
 I sent home a few extra copies this week but if you ever need any more copies let us know.
 It is such a joy to share the children success and see how proud they are to share with their friends their achievements.
 Keep them coming

 Black History week

 Next week we are celebrating Black History Month in school.
-We will be taking part in workshops, listening to stories from different cultures and in Reception; we will be focusing on the story of Anansi and learning about the incredible Ruby Bridges.
+We will listening to stories from different cultures and in Reception; we will be focusing on the story of Anansi and learning about some inspirational people.

-As I’m sure you have noticed the children are all getting quite tired at the end of a very long and exciting first half term at school, some big sleeps and lots of rest this weekend is what we all need (Miss Wheeler and Mrs Noonan included!).
+As I’m sure you have noticed the children are all getting quite tired at the end of a very long and exciting first half term at school, some big sleeps and lots of rest this weekend is what we all need (Mrs Noonan included!).

 Have a lovely weekend,